When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

 We strongly advise you do not book travel until we have confirmed your trip is 'guaranteed' to run.
 If you book travel before we have confirmed it is 'guaranteed' we cannot be held responsible for any financial loss if the trip does not go ahead.

 When booking a holiday as a solo traveller a twin bedded room comprising of two single beds, is booked as standard.
 This will be with someone of the same gender unless you request to pay extra for your own room.
 Single rooms are often limited in supply so if you would like to pay a supplement for a single room we urge you to get in touch as soon as possible.
-This trip has a single supplement of £100 for winter 2021.
+This trip has a single supplement of £100.

 On this trip you will have access to your luggage each day.
 As you move from hotel to hotel along your route your luggage will be transported with you in the minibus.